 Day Trip to Banff

+You can do quite a bit on a day trip from Calgary to Banff.
 There are many things to do in Banff for outdoor lovers.
 Many people spend their entire vacation in Banff, but if you’re short on time at least try and allocate a day to Banff National Park.

 ↓ Join the community ↓

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies travel advice and information.
+The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
 Including hike info and off-season travel information.
-This is also a place where you can meet one another when you’re in need of adventure buddies.
+You can also meet new adventure buddies.